How To Start a Blog That Can Become a Source of Income

 Domain names, on the average, currently costs $10 a year – but it’s usually a little more.
 And it’s always better to get a dot com (.com) in my opinion.

-Meanwhile, webhosting will cost you around $2 a month – but this is assuming you have low traffic (20 – 100 visitors a day).
-When your blog starts to get around 5,000 visitors a day, you may be required to get a webhosting service that costs around $30 a month.
+When your blog starts to get around 5,000 visitors a day, you may be required to get a web hosting service that costs around $30 a month.

-Fortunately, the blog platform is free, and is available through the webhosting company.
+Fortunately, the blog platform is free and is available through the web hosting company.
 This blog uses the WordPress blogging platform.

 Get it all for FREE… here’s how: